-Besides PeCO, three other protocols will be evaluated for comparison purposes.
+As said previously, the PeCO is compared to three other approaches.
 The first one, called DESK, is a fully distributed coverage algorithm proposed by (Vu et al. 2006).
 The second one, called GAF (Xu, Heidemann, and Estrin 2001), consists in dividing the monitoring area into fixed squares.
 Then, during the decision phase, in each square, one sensor is chosen to remain active during the sensing phase.
 The last one, the DiLCO protocol (Idrees et al. 2015), is an improved version of a research work we presented in (Idrees et al. 2014).
-Let us notice that the PeCO and DiLCO protocols are based on the same framework.
+Let us notice that PeCO and DiLCO protocols are based on the same framework.
 In particular, the choice for the simulations of a partitioning in 16 subregions was made because it corresponds to the configuration producing the best results for DiLCO.
-Of course, this number of subregions should be adapted according to the size of the area of interest and the number of sensors.
 The protocols are distinguished from one another by the formulation of the integer program providing the set of sensors which have to be activated in each sensing phase.
-The DiLCO protocol tries to satisfy the coverage of a set of primary points, whereas the objective of the PeCO protocol is to reach a desired level of coverage for each sensor perimeter.
+DiLCO protocol tries to satisfy the coverage of a set of primary points, whereas the PeCO protocol objective is to reach a desired level of coverage for each sensor perimeter.
 In our experimentations, we chose a level of coverage equal to one (l = 1).